-How do we test the best dumbbells?
+How we test the best dumbbells

-Dumbbells are tested in a home environment to ensure they perform well in the surroundings they are supposed to be used in.
+In fact, dumbbells are tested in a home environment to ensure they perform well in the surroundings they are supposed to be used in.
 We look at performance details as well as how convenient it is to use and store the dumbbells.

 Halting a workout to unscrew unwieldy metal spin collars and replacing weight plates can break the flow, while those who are really looking to bulk up will need plenty of weight options to choose from, which means a surplus of storage space.

 These beasts from Bowflex pack 2-24 or 4-41kg in each dumbbell, depending on the model you go for, with weight selection as easy as spinning a dial.
 When paired with a simple weights bench, they offer an effective alternative to a gym floor yet don't require an entire rack to house.